Acceptable identification for airline travel

 Acceptable ID for travel from the US

 There are two kinds of identification requirements for international travel from the US, identification for getting through TSA security, and identification for the airline.
 The TSA's ID requirement for entering the secure part of the airport terminal is the same for domestic or international passengers.
 Airlines require that you show a passport, visa, or some other kind of document to confirm that you are allowed to fly to your destination.
-A passport can get you to the gate, but you may need more to get on the plane.
 Check with your airline to be sure.

 Acceptable ID for international travel